tum-ens/urbs/doc/users_guide/runscript_explained.rst

 The logic is similar to the reporting case discussed above.
 With the setting of plotting timesteps the exact range of the plotted result can be set.
 In the default case shown this range is all modeled timesteps.
-For larger optimization timestep ranges this can be impractival and instead the following syntax can be used to hard code which steps are to be plotted exactly.
+For larger optimization timestep ranges this can be impractical and instead the following syntax can be used to hard code which steps are to be plotted exactly.

 ::